gsuyemoto/blog/docs/posts/cybersecurity-jargon.md

 >
 > Regularly updating and patching software, conducting security assessments, and following security best practices are crucial to minimize these vulnerabilities and maintain the security of your web server.

  Much, much better.
 Still, a bit lacking.
 I think the best results will probably be related to some pretty specific querying.
 Or, very specific topics added into the query.
-Obviously, my ChatGPT skills need improvement, maybe everyone can benefit from brushing up on their '[prompt engineer]{target=_blank}' skills??
+Obviously, my ChatGPT skills need improvement.
+Maybe everyone can benefit from brushing up on their '[prompt engineer]{target=_blank}' skills??

 The last result, number 10, was interesting as it definitely is jargon.
 I think many people might be aware of this type of vulnerability, but would not be familiar with the term or associate the term with the vulnerability.